 Have you ever perused through a thrift store and stumbled upon a piece of used furniture that makes your heart sing?
 Or maybe you really loved the “potential” of the piece, but didn’t know how to go about refinishing it?

 We’ve put together a guide to help you on your next quest for that unique piece you’ve been wanting.
-Whether you find the item at a garage sale, on Criagslist, in a thrift store, or (heaven forbid) on the side of the road, use these tips to make sure you are making a wise move in bringing the piece home.
+Whether you find the item at a garage sale, on Craigslist, in a thrift store, or (heaven forbid) on the side of the road, use these tips to make sure you are making a wise move in bringing the piece home.

 1. Check for tags.